 - School transport contacts

-The Ministry provides school transport assistance to help parents overcome barriers to education and meet their responsibility to get their children to school.
-The Ministry may provide assistance where distance and/or accessibility may be a barrier for students attending the closest school they can enrol at.
+The Ministry of Education provides school transport assistance to help parents overcome barriers to education and meet their responsibility to get their children to school.
+We may provide assistance where distance and/or accessibility may be a barrier for students attending the closest school they can enrol at.

 Last reviewed: Has this been useful?
 Give us your feedback